gabobaxx/typescript-nodejs-mongodb-restapi-photo-gallery/README.md

 - Save (title, description and an image path) in mongodb.
 - Delete an image by id.
 - Update image data (title, description).
-- Recovery all the images stored in the databases (server).
+- Recovery all the images stored in the database (server).

 ## Technologies used for this project :computer: